mmatteo/legend-analysis-tutorials/testing-enviroment/03-processing-data/README.md

 `testenv-r2d.sh -m 100 config.json ../../ref-prod/master/data/meta/keylists/V04199A-th_HS2_lat_psa-all.txt`

 to process the data in the reference production.
 The number in the command (100 here) controls the number of waveforms to be processed.
 Here we are only running on a small fraction of the number of waveforms in the file, in the future you will be working with many more.
-If you do not specify a number it will process all waveforms in the file.
+If you do not include `-m` and a number it will process all waveforms in the file.
 The last part of the command is the path to a file containing the file paths of all the data to be processed.
 If you want to change how many files you want to work on you can create a custom file list and specifiy the path to it when running the above command.
 The file is of the form:
 ```
 my-dir/my-file-1.lh5